 Since the 1960s there has been a drive within healthcare to implement evidence based practice, to standardise protocols and procedures and universally improve the average quality of care.
 This industrialisation of healthcare has certainly reaped significant rewards.
 A side effect however, has been to reduce recognition within the wider system, of the value of personalised care and the rights to individual choice or preference.
 More recently the pendulum began to swing in the opposite direction, with initiative after initiative reinforcing the needs of the individual over the dominant industrial structures and processes in place across our institutions.
 The inevitable tension between the two extremes of universal and individual has played out loudly and publically on several occasions over the past few years.

-What if the real answer to better population health is neither universal nor individual?
+What if the real answer to better population health is neither universal nor individual, but a more nuanced understanding?
 What if sustainable improvement in the health of a population can be built on a strong common foundation and still respond to the natural diversity of its communities?
 I like to think of this central concept as ‘tailoring’, there is a standard pattern, but the work is all about making it fit properly.

 World Conference of Social Determinants of Health, Brazil, 2008: http://www.who.int/sdhconference/resources/Conference_Report.pdf